 I've been in the life insurance business for over 45 years as an agent, sales manager, Agency Director of Training, and Regional Marketing Consultant.
 For most of that time, I was also a Registered Representative (selling securities) and an Investment Advisory Representative (doing investment and financial planning).
 I surrendered those licenses in 2012, having decided to concentrate on teaching, writing, consulting, and offering Expert Witness services in litigation involving insurance, annuities, and investments.
-I hold Chartered Life Underwriter (CLU), Chartered Financial Consultant (ChFC), and, until my retirement from active estate planning, the AEP (Accredited Estate Planner (AEP) designations.
+I hold Chartered Life Underwriter (CLU), Chartered Financial Consultant (ChFC), and, until my retirement from active estate planning, the AEP (Accredited Estate Planner) designation

 I am a Past President of the Estate Planning Council of St. Louis, a past board member of the St. Louis chapter of the Society of Financial Service Professionals, a Past President of the St. Louis chapter of the National Association of Insurance and Financial Advisors, and I sit on the Editorial Advisory Board of Tax Facts (an industry reference source; I edited all of the annuity questions in several releases).
 I've written or co-written five books on annuities and dozens of articles on annuities, life insurance, and retirement & estate planning, published in various industry journals.
 For over 35 years, I've given Continuing Education classes to industry groups, mostly on life insurance, annuities, and retirement income planning.

 I am not "for" or "against" annuities.
 They're just tools, like a screwdriver or hammer.
 For some jobs, a particular kind of annuity contract can be the right tool; for others, it won't be.
 There's nothing inherently good or bad about any annuity contract.